MaxiDonkey/RaoulFumier/README.md

-This software is strongly recommended in addition to the **EDTaupeEye** software (https://github.com/MaxiDonkey/EDTaupeEye) to fully benefit from the commands of Elite Dangerous and thus allow people with disabilities to continue the great adventure offered by *Frontier* through from *Elite Dangerous*. s
+This software is strongly recommended in addition to the **EDTaupeEye** software (https://github.com/MaxiDonkey/EDTaupeEye) to fully benefit from the commands of Elite Dangerous and thus allow people with disabilities to continue the great adventure offered by *Frontier* through from *Elite Dangerous*.

 **RaoulFumier** also allows text entry into the game through the use of the *NATO* alphabet thus allowing the entry of messages to other commanders in the communication panel or the entry of the names of the systems in the card of the galaxy.

 Since this first version of the software is only available for the French language, the rest of this document will be drafted temporarily in French.

 ## Résumé